Our Leadership Group

 Headteacher - Robert Miles Junior School

-I have been a head teacher for 17 years.
+I have been a head teacher since 2000.
 My first headship was in a Nottingham City School and I joined Heymann in 2005.
 I am also a Local Leader of Education which means that our school gets the opportunity to work closely with other schools which require support and with HMI.

 I am looking forward to working with other schools and leadership teams in Equals Trust to make sure that all of our children develop to be the best that they can be in all aspects of life and have a school environment which is a supportive and happy place for them to learn.
 Being part of Equals Trust is an exciting time for our school.